-The Mountain State Art & Craft Fair was introduced in 1963 as part of West Virginia’s Centennial Celebration.
-It was intended to be a one-time event to provide a marketplace for the state’s talented artisans.
-The 2017 Fair will mark its 54th year at Cedar Lakes Conference Center.
+The Mountain State Art & Craft Fair was introduced as part of West Virginia’s Centennial Celebration.
+It was intended to be a one-time event in 1963 to provide a marketplace for the state’s talented artisans.
+That remains the goal more than a half-century later.